Kin The Know

 Vaginal delivery takes a big toll on your body, especially your vaginal opening.
 While your vagina will look and feel different in the first few weeks after delivery, it should return to its normal size and shape within a couple of weeks or so.

-While it can take up to six weeks for your vagina to feel more like its normal self, you should notice swelling and tenderness easing after a couple of days.
+While it can take up to 6 weeks for your vagina to feel more like its normal self, you should notice swelling and tenderness easing after a couple of days.

 How long does the vagina take to heal after birth?

-By about four to six weeks postpartum, you should notice your vagina is feeling much better.
+By about 4-6 weeks postpartum, you should notice your vagina is feeling much better.

 While some tightness or even looseness is totally normal, make sure to chat with your healthcare provider if you're worried about your recovery timeline.